 Over the past 30 years, Olam has developed into a global food and agri-business headquartered in Singapore with global market leadership positions in many of its businesses.
 Our success has enabled us to attract co-sponsors, strategic and long term investors, as well as world-class institutional investors, providing stability and business and financial strength to the Company.

-A key objective in the past few years has been to realign our shareholder base by attracting shareholders who better reflect the long-term tenor of our strategy.
+Our shareholder base reflects the long-term tenor of our strategy.
 Temasek Holdings, an Asia investment company headquartered in Singapore, became the majority shareholder of Olam after the completion of a voluntary general offer in May 2014.
-It currently owns 1,963,148,732 shares through Breedens Investments and Aranda Investments, representing 53.2% of the total issued share capital of Olam.
+It currently owns 1,963,148,732 shares through Breedens Investments and Aranda Investments, representing 51.1% of the total issued share capital of Olam.

 |Kewalram Chanrai Group

-The KC Group holds 260,000,000 shares or approximately 7.0% of total issued capital.
-The Directors hold 4.8% of issued shares, including 158,035,000 shares representing 4.3% of the total issued share capital of Olam held by Co-Founder and Group CEO, Sunny George Verghese.
+The KC Group holds 260,000,000 shares or approximately 6.8% of total issued capital.
+The Directors hold 4.3% of issued shares, including shares held by Co-Founder and Group CEO, Sunny George Verghese.

-Orbis Group, an institutional investor, holds 4.9%.
-Other institutional and public shareholders hold approximately 15.1% of the total issued share capital.
+Other institutional and public shareholders hold approximately 23.4% of the total issued share capital.

 As of end-Oct 2021, about 7.7% of total issued share capital (excluding treasury shares) was held by institutional investors.

 |Asia (excluding Singapore) & Others||6%|